vsm/vsm-box/README.md

 ## Intro

-`vsm-box` is a web-component for building and showing a VSM-sentence.
+`vsm-box` is a web-component for entering or showing a VSM-sentence.

 A **VSM-sentence** is a computer-understandable, natural-looking statement, where each term is linked to an ID, and terms are organized with VSM-connectors.